July 2018 - Toronto ON

 1 cup all-purpose flour gluten free

 2 large eggs

 1/2 to 1 teaspoon almond extract, or to taste didn't have any

-2 cups plus 1/4 cup fresh blueberries, divided (I have only made with fresh and cannot comment on using frozen)
+2 cups plus 1/4 cup fresh blueberries, divided (I used frozen, and also have used raspberries)

 To a large bowl, add 1 cup sugar, flour, cinnamon, salt, and whisk to combine; set aside.